WinOrder/PHP-EShop-Server/README.md

 In the real use case, you would set the status of the order in your database to "successfully received".

 ### Testing with WinOrder
-You can test the retrieval with a local WinOrder installation:
+You can test the retrieval with a local [WinOrder installation](https://www.winorder.com/herunterladen/testversion/):
 WinOrder has an integrated WebServer built in, activate it in program settings/Online-Shop/Webserver and set a valid local hostname/IP.
-The WWW root is located in the directory "C:\ProgramData\PixelPlanet\WinOrder7\wwwroot".
+The WWW root is located in the directory "[C:\ProgramData\PixelPlanet\WinOrder7\wwwroot](C:%5CProgramData%5CPixelPlanet%5CWinOrder7%5Cwwwroot)".
-Load this repository in the subdirectory in the subdirectory "/PHP-EShop-Server".
+Load this repository in the www subdirectory "/PHP-EShop-Server".

 ### Establish the connection in WinOrder